veit/jupyter-tutorial/docs/workspace/jupyter/nbextensions/index.rst

 ``nbextensions``
 ================

-:doc:`Jupyter Notebook Extensions <jupyter-contrib-nbextensions:index>` enthält
+:doc:`Jupyter Notebook Extensions <jupyter-contrib-nbextensions:index>` contains
-eine Sammlung von Erweiterungen.
-Diese sind größtenteils in Javascript geschrieben und werden lokal in eurem Browser geladen.
+a collection of extensions.
+These are mostly written in Javascript and are loaded locally in your browser.

 .. seealso::